MNoichl/MNoichl.github.io/docs/Romanov/Coursework_7.markdown

 ---
 layout: page
-title: Homework No. 6
+title: Homework No. 7
 has_children: false
 parent: DH, Romanov, 2019
 ---

-# Homework no. 6
+# Homework no. 7

-# Downloading the *Daily Dispatch*
+# Splitting the *Daily Dispatch*
 First we import some libraries:

 ```python